EA2EGA/Ekaitza_Itzali/README.md

 ## List of Features:

-* Read Fuelling: 90% Done
+* Read Fuelling: 90% Done (EGR and Wastegate to be tested)
-* Read Switches: Working on it :D
+* Read Switches: 95% Done (Auto Gearbox data is missing)
 * Read/Write Settings: Not yet
 * Read/Clear Faults: Not yet
 * Test Outputs: Not yet